kosmas12/xmusic/README.md

 **This program is licensed under the GNU General Public License, Version 2.
 Read COPYING for details.**

 **The Makefiles for Windows suppose that you have set up SDL2, SDL2\_mixer, SDL2\_image and SDL2\_ttf on MinGW's default search path.
-If you haven't done this, then you can use the -I and -L flags to specify the directories where your libraries and includes**
+If you haven't done this, then you can use the -I and -L flags to specify the directories where your libraries and includes are located**

 How to use: